jplattel/jplattel.nl/content/post/2020-08-06-knowledge-systems-obsidian-markdown-roam-research-workflowy.md

 What I'm mostly looking for is what I call a knowledge system which encompasses more than just organizing it in a way.
 In a nutshell I want a system to work with me (instead of against me, which is often the case).
 I'm looking for a application which is easily extendable and moldable to different flows of working, whether that be accumulation knowledge or exploring relationships between things.

 So far I've looked at [Workflowy](https://workflowy.com/), [RoamResearch](https://roamresearch.com/), [MyMind](http://mymind.com/) and I'm currently using [Obsidian](https://obsidian.md/).
 For now that is simply one reason why Obsidian is standing out: its just **local markdown files**.
-The unix philosophy that everything is a file is something that trigger me and with that Obsidian kind of clicks for me.
+The unix philosophy that everything is a file is something that triggers me and with that Obsidian kind of clicks for me.